-Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
+&lt;sup>108 Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
 Updates to performance measures that may result from this collaborative process will be reported in the next MIDD Annual Report in August 2018.

-- Increased use of prevention (outpatient) services - 3.
+- 2. How well?
+Service Quality Measures - Increased use of prevention (outpatient) services - 3.
 Is anyone better off?
-Individual Outcome Measures - Increased stability in treatment, employment, or other quality of life measures - Reduced unnecessary incarceration - ♦ D. Provided by: Contractor
+Individual Outcome Measures - Increased stability in treatment, employment, or other quality of life measures - Reduced unnecessary incarceration